Damounet/AngularCucumberTesting/cucumber/step_definitions/README.md

 # How to write a step file

-These files contain the feature phrases implementation.
+These files contain the feature steps implementation.
 There is one step file for one feature file.

-This documentation has been written to allow the Quality Assurance (QA) to write the steps files and to give our best practices identified during our Proof Of Concept (POC).
+This documentation has been written to allow the Quality Assurance (QA) to write the steps files and to give our best practices identified during our Proof Of Concept ([POC](https://en.wikipedia.org/wiki/Proof_of_concept)).

 In our own environment, the files are written with Typescript because our functionnal tests have been set up for an Angular application.
 [Learn more about Typescript.](https://www.typescriptlang.org/)